achillessaxby/CUSP-AlumniHackathon2017/README.md

 All three projects that need data (tweets, courts, bills) are in different folders on OAGCloud here:

 **Comptroller Scraping:**
+Build a tool to scrape the conptrolled website.
 Here is the link for the scraping project:
 [data](wwe2.osc.state.ny.us/transparency/contracts/contractsearch.cfm)